tenjin/tenjin-android-sdk/README.md

     }
 ```

-Below are the parameters, if available, that returned in the deferred deeplink callback:
+Below are the parameters, if available, that are returned in the deferred deeplink callback:

 | Parameter             | Description                                                      |
 |-----------------------|------------------------------------------------------------------|